 While we've come to think of research as something particularly grown up and laborious, children, when they are small, live in this enthusiastically curious state all the time.
 They naturally do research every day as they explore and learn about the world.
 They're passionate about monster trucks, princesses, or insects.
 As we grow older, this inquiry becomes more complex and formalized as our research is evaluated, recorded, synthesized, and shared.

-It seems a big leap for the child who was obsessed with pandas as a child to now write an essay on whether it's ethical for them to live in zoos or not.
+It seems a big leap for the child who was obsessed with pandas as a child to now write an essay on whether it's ethical for them to live in zoos.
 This class offers teens guidance in the fundamentals of research at a high school level.
 It will be especially helpful for those who aren't sure how to get started with research or what to do with the 3,457 search results that popped up on Google!
 Research requires sifting through a plethora of texts at high reading levels, picking out accurate information, and ultimately relating it in the proper form.
 After we discuss and practice the different elements of research and citation over four weeks, students will emerge from this class with added confidence in this process.

 This class provides exposure to the formalized system of research and citation without dampening the natural instinct for exploration and reflection.
 We aim to teach students how to use research and citation techniques as a compliment to their innate curiosity.
 Students will gain experience doing effective research and incorporating their findings into their written work by engaging in the following activities: